suchithra93/codtech-task-2/README.md

 INTRODUCTION:

-    Text classification is a fundamental task in Natural Language Processing (NLP) that involves categorizing text into predefined categories.
-This project aims to develop a robust text classification system using advanced NLP techniques to address a specific problem domain.
-The focus is on automating the analysis of text data, enhancing efficiency, and providing actionable insights.
+    1.Text classification is a fundamental task in Natural Language Processing (NLP) that involves categorizing text into predefined categories.
+    2.This project aims to develop a robust text classification system using advanced NLP techniques to address a specific problem domain.
+    3.The focus is on automating the analysis of text data, enhancing efficiency, and providing actionable insights.

 OBJECTIVE:

-      To build an accurate and efficient text classification system that can process textual data and assign it to one of the predefined categories.
-The system will leverage state-of-the-art machine learning and deep learning models to achieve high accuracy and adaptability across various text classification tasks.
+     1. To build an accurate and efficient text classification system that can process textual data and assign it to one of the predefined categories.
+     2. The system will leverage state-of-the-art machine learning and deep learning models to achieve high accuracy and adaptability across various text classification tasks.

 USE CASE:
      The project will focus on a specific NLP problem domain, such as: